 (f) The directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-Further, the Board, on the recommendation of the Audit Committee and subject to the approval of the shareholders, approved appointment of M/s PVSP & CO., Chartered Accountants, New Delhi (Firm Registration Number: 008940N) as the Statutory Auditors of the Company for a period of 5 (five) years from the conclusion of the ensuing 34th AGM till the conclusion of the 39th AGM to be held in the year 2027 at such remuneration plus out of pocket expenses and applicable taxes, as may be mutually agreed between the Board of Directors of the Company and the Auditors.
+As per Section 139 of the Act, read with the Companies (Audit and Auditors) Rules, 2014, the Members of the Company in its AGM held in year 2022 approved the appointment of M/s PVSP & CO., Chartered Accountants, New Delhi (Firm Registration Number: 008940N) as the Statutory Auditor of the Company for the period of 5 years i.e. from conclusion of the 34th AGM till the conclusion of 39th AGM of the Company to be held in year 2027.

-In terms of Section 204 of the Act and Rules made thereunder, M/s DR Associates, Company Secretaries were appointed as Secretarial Auditors for the financial year 2021-22.
+Pursuant to the provisions of Section 204 of the Act and Rules made thereunder, M/s DR Associates, Company Secretaries were appointed as Secretarial Auditors for the financial year 2022-23.

 Further, there were two qualifications have given by Secretarial Auditor in their Secretarial Audit Report.
 The qualifications are explained in Secretarial Audit Report and do not require any further clarifications.

 Since the Company is not covered under the Section 148(1) of Companies Act, 2013, therefore the maintenance of cost records is not required.